 Although we still have a few tasks ahead to complete our living room, I’m thrilled with how this paint refresh turned out.
 New flooring, along with some accessories and artwork, and the room will be the welcoming space we envisioned.

-Like this paint refresh?
+Like this living room paint project?
 PIN IT for later!

 In the coming weeks, I’ll be sharing more living room updates.
 In the meantime, I’d love to know what paint projects you have on the go.
 Struggling with your colour choice?
 Do you take the steps I did to find the right one?

-Disclosure: Although this post has been generously sponsored by Benjamin Moore, the opinions and language are all my own, and in no way do they reflect Benjamin Moore.
+Disclosure: Although this living room paint post has been generously sponsored by Benjamin Moore, the opinions and language are all my own, and in no way do they reflect Benjamin Moore.

 Enjoy your day!